MicrosoftDocs/well-architected/well-architected/saas/governance.md

 ## Security and compliance

 Security and compliance are foundational design principles for a cloud workload and a key component of proper cloud governance.
-Security controls, such  role-based access controls, help determine the actions that users can perform in your environment.
+Security controls, such as role-based access controls, help determine the actions that users can perform in your environment.
 Controls through policies can help you achieve specific regulatory compliance standards for your deployed workloads.

 For more information, see [Azure role-based access control (RBAC)](/azure/role-based-access-control/overview) and [Azure Policy](/azure/governance/policy/overview).